Ahoud-Alhazmi/Investigation-of-the-Sensitivity-of-DNN-for-Sentiment-Analysis/README.md

 Setup
 --------------------------------------------------------
-You need Python 3, and all system dependencies possibly required by ( Keras , NLTK , Pandas , Seaborn , Numpy and Matplotlib)
+You need Python 3, and all system dependencies possibly required by (Keras , NLTK , Pandas , Seaborn , Numpy , IPython.display and Matplotlib)

 Strategies